youngsoul/rpi-motion-detection-background-subtraction/Readme.md

 ![VideoCollage](./docmedia/video_collage.gif)

-## Sidenote on the scope of this project

-To limit the scope of this project, once still images of the motion are captured they are only written to the RPi.
-A more sophisticated project would push these to cloud storage, or create a small video of the motion, tweet and SMS message the event.
-But the focus for this project was to get the background subtraction and motion detection working.
-After that, we can look to extend the capability.

 ## Why do we care about Background Subtraction

 In the context of this project using a RaspberryPI we do not want to run the heavy cpu algorithms like Face Recognition or Object Recognition unless there is motion detected.